 - Artists Living In Regions Outside Toronto

-Prologue asks that any proposed applications have both a digital and an in person performance or workshop for the 2021-22 season.
+Prologue asks that any proposed applications have both a digital and an in person performance or workshop.

-The following criteria will be used in selecting artists for the 2021-22 roster:
+The following criteria was used in selecting artists for the 2021-22 roster:

 - Artistic excellence and impact in terms of creativity, technical skill, cultural relevance and production quality